 Facts about Aurora Borealis

-The Nitrogen in the atmosphere within 60 miles above the Earth’s surface reacts with the plasma & makes the sky appear blue.
+Atomic Nitrogen in the atmosphere within 60 miles above the Earth’s surface collides with electrons & makes the aurora appear blue.

 Photo tours that include Jokulsarlon.